kcloudy0717/Kaguya/README.md

 Let me know if you have any trouble setting up the project and getting it up and running!

-# What I'm working on now/future

-I'm currently modularizing the engine into libraries so they can be reused, I plan on extending Kaguya to more than just a path tracer using the new render graph system.
-Vulkan support probably won't be soon until I figure out a robust way for abstracting resource binding to bindless model.
-I want to add a voxel renderer so I can make my own minecraft, write a proper deferred renderer with pbr lighting (the knowledge of raytracing should make this process straightforward).
-Utilize new D3D12 features such as mesh shaders and the upcoming enhanced barrier that will replace old resource barriers.
-There's lots of things I want to do but going to take one step at a time.

-For the moment, I think I'll work on a voxel renderer which will combine raster and raytracing to create a beautiful world.

-## Future stuff to work on
+# Future stuff to work on

+- GPU driven architecture
-- Voxel renderer
+- Deferred renderer
 - Hybrid renderer (Raster & Raytracing)
-- Explore spectral rendering and all kinds of stuff mentioned in PBRT (I really need to brush up my calculus to understand the theory)
+- Explore spectral rendering and all kinds of integrators mentioned in PBRT
-- Readd physx back into World system
+- Add physx back into World system
-- GPU driven architecture
 - Mesh shading using meshlets
 - Vulkan support